-“Creativity isn’t necessarily innovation,” Hunter told Business News Daily.
-"If you have a brainstorm meeting and dream up dozens of new ideas then you have displayed creativity, but there is no innovation until something gets implemented.”
+“Creativity isn’t necessarily innovation,” Hunter said.
+“If you have a brainstorming meeting and dream up dozens of new ideas, then you have displayed creativity, but there is no innovation until something gets implemented.”

 “Innovation isn’t a mysterious black box,” he said.
 “It can be simple small tweaks to existing processes, products or interactions.
 And by focusing on the process [of innovation], and not the heroically creative individual, we can build innovation at scale.”

-In other words, process is replicable and scalable; a creative individual is not.
-Once leaders understand the difference between creativity and innovation, they can work on inspiring both among their team members – and building a culture that supports these values.
+In other words, an innovative process is replicable and scalable; a creative individual is not.
+Petrossov was one of a kind in realizing what was needed to create a new market, but his software code was easily repeatable by other programmers once written.
+Once leaders learn the difference between creativity and innovation, they can work on inspiring both among their team members – and building a culture that supports these values.

 “While leaders can foster innovation, the organization as a whole must also support innovation through the makeup of its culture and the way it designs its processes,” Hunter said.
 “Sometimes the best way to spark innovation is by allowing activity within the organization that deviates from the norm but that may lead to positive outcomes.”